+- 1. Log in to Tech Express and follow the Tech Connect link. - 2.
+Select "Make an Appointment" which is a blue button on the right side of the page. - 3.
+Select "Athletics" under type of appointment - 4.
+Select "Athletics Tutoring" - 5.
+Select a date. - 6.
+Click on the course for available tutoring times or select the tutor to view specific times available. - 7.
+Student-athletes should write down the day, time, location and tutor in their planners.

-- 11. Identify a tutor, then identify an open time to meet. - 12.
-Click on an "Open" time, then select "Submit." - 13.
-Student-athletes should write down the day, time, location and tutor in their planners. - 14.
-Student-athletes should show up early in the correct location with textbooks and course materials, prepared to work. - 15.
-Student-athletes should login/logout at the kiosk in the tutoring center and also sign the tutor's sign-in sheet upon entering the tutoring center.
+- 8. Student-athletes should show up early in the correct location with textbooks and course materials, prepared to work. - 9.
+Student-athletes should login/logout at the kiosk in the tutoring center.

-If a student-athlete is unable to attend a scheduled tutoring session, he or she should login to GF ASAP to contact the tutor and inform them of the cancellation.
-If the tutor is unable to attend a tutoring session, he or she should login to GF to cancel the tutoring session and contact the student-athlete to inform him or her of the cancellation.
+If a student-athlete is unable to attend a scheduled tutoring session, he or she should login to Tech Connect ASAP to contact the tutor and inform them of the cancellation.
+If the tutor is unable to attend a tutoring session, he or she should login to Tech Connect to cancel the tutoring session and contact the student-athlete to inform him or her of the cancellation.